AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

 1. Drop the **Table** control onto the Vertical Detail band.
 Add cells corresponding to the extra cells you added in the Vertical Header band.

-2. To provide dynamic content to the report, switch to the [Field List](../report-designer-tools/ui-panels/field-list.md), drop data fields onto the corresponding table cells.
+2. To provide dynamic content to the report, switch to the [Field List](../report-designer-tools/ui-panels/field-list.md) and drop data fields onto the corresponding table cells.

     ![](../../../images/eurd-web-vertical-reports-add-dynamic-content.png)